 In response to the changing demographic needs of our community, the Board of Trustees approved expanding the scope of Hillel’s educational program to include an early childhood center.
 In the fall of 2010, Hillel’s state-of-the-art early childhood center

-Two major gifts in 2015 are facilitating the completion of Hillel's top-to-bottom renovation.
-Once completed, all educational wings will reflect the school's mission to deliver an inspiring curriculum to 21st-century students in an environment where they can master skills in creativity, collaboration, communication and critical thinking, relevant skills that will help them succeed in the world they are inheriting.
-The gifts follow an initial gift in 2014 for the first phase of Hillel's renovation, which included an Innovation Hub
+Two major gifts in 2015 facilitated the completion of Hillel's top-to-bottom renovation.
+All educational learning communities now reflect the school's mission to deliver an inspiring, modern curriculum to students in an environment where they can master skills in creativity, collaboration, communication and critical thinking, relevant skills that will help them succeed in the world they are inheriting.
+The gifts followed an initial gift in 2014 for the first phase of Hillel's renovation, which included an Innovation Hub

 , greenhouse, new art, science and music rooms, as well as the new miznon (cafe) and mercaz, or heart of the school.
 That first gift was followed by another to renovate the upstairs 7-8 wing, which integrates disciplines and responds to middle grade students' desire for self-directed study, creativity and flexibility.